axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/iframe/index.rst

 You could configure UI in either of these two ways:

 #.
-Using component IFrameTaskConfig, this way is recommended.
+Using the component IFrameTaskConfig, this way is recommended.

    .. code-block:: xml